What people actually take NAD supplements for, from energy and focus to metabolic support and longevity, and what the human trials really show.

 This is the marquee use case, the one that put NAD on longevity podcasts in the first place.
 The story links NAD to sirtuins (a family of proteins that regulate aging-related genes) and to PARPs (enzymes that repair damaged DNA).
 Both require NAD to do their jobs.

-The mechanism is well-established.
-The human data on lifespan is, honestly, still theoretical.
-What research suggests you can measure today is a shift in aging biomarkers, not a change in how long you'll live.
-Users take it as a bet on the mechanism.
+The mechanism is well documented.
+The human data on how long you'll live is, honestly, still theoretical.
+What research suggests you can measure today is a shift in aging biomarkers, not a change in lifespan.

 6. Skin resilience and appearance

-NAD sits upstream of the same DNA-repair machinery your skin cells use to respond to UV damage and daily oxidative stress.
-In our protocol design at Peak Human Labs, we've watched members combine an oral NAD precursor with topical support and notice changes in the way their skin holds structure across a year.
+NAD sits upstream of the same DNA-repair machinery your skin cells use to answer UV damage and daily oxidative stress.
+In our protocol design work at Peak Human Labs, members experience combining an oral NAD precursor with topical support and noticing changes in how their skin holds structure across a year.
 That's a research-context observation, not a clinical claim.

-The published human trials on skin outcomes with oral NAD are early.
-Consider this a supportive use, not a stand-alone one.
+Published human trials on skin outcomes with oral NAD alone are early.
+Regard this as a supportive use, not a stand-alone one.

 7. Alcohol recovery and NAD IV therapy

 This is the outlier.
-In specialised addiction clinics, high-dose intravenous NAD is given during alcohol and opioid withdrawal.
-The clinical protocols are decades old, but the modern published evidence is limited to case series and small observational studies, not large randomised trials.
+In specialised addiction clinics, high-dose intravenous NAD is used during alcohol and opioid withdrawal.
+The clinical protocols are decades old, but the modern evidence base is thin — mostly case series and small observational studies, not large randomised trials.

-If you see NAD advertised for hangovers or recovery, understand that the clinical use case is real but sits at the far end of the intervention spectrum, and oral capsules don't come close to reproducing an IV drip.
+If you see NAD advertised for hangovers or recovery, understand that the clinical use case is real but sits at the far end of the intervention spectrum.
+Oral capsules do not come close to reproducing an IV drip.
 Talk to a licensed clinician before considering it.

 Does an NAD supplement actually deliver on any of these uses?